What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 • toilet paper.

-What to Pack for the Mountains in Summer
+What to pack for the mountains in summer

 Clothing

-Zulu Ore M fleece
+Zulu Ore M hoodie

-Zulu Ore M fleece
+Zulu Ore M hoodie

 Asolo Tahoe LTH GTX trekking boots